waexe

-WÆXE is an interdisciplinary collective at the crossroads of digital art, performance and art/science.
+WÆXE is an interdisciplinary duo at the crossroads of digital art, performance and art/science.
 Our performances and installations create a synergy between body and reactive audiovisual environments.
 This fusion creates a poetic language that blurs the boundaries between the tangible world and the digital universe.
 We investigate the interdependence between our perception of the world around us, our place within it, and the impact of technologies on this relationship.

 Izabela Orzelowska (she/her) is a performance artist, dancer and choregrapher.
 She holds a BA in Contemporary Dance from CODARTS (NL) and a MA in Expanded Theatre Studies from HKB (CH).
 After three impactful years at Stadt Theater Bern, she embarked on a career as an independent artist participating in over 20 projects in Switzerland and abroad.
 In recognition of her talent and contributions, she has received scholarships from the Ministry of Culture in Poland (dance) and the Canton of Bern (music).
 In 2021 she created, together with Gonzague Rebetez, their first production : “Only The Dead Fish Goes With The Flow,” which marked the beginning of their creative collaboration, resulating in creation of WÆXE.
 Between 2024-2026, Izabela will represent Südpol, Luzern in the Swiss edition of Dance and Dramaturgy workshop.
 Several times world jazz dance champion, she teaches internationally (Switzerland, Poland, South Korea, Germany and Norway).
 Since 2023, Izabela has been a teacher and choreographer at Musical Factory (LU).
 In addition to dance, Izabela has a passion for electronic music production and DJing.
 She also composes soundtracks for independent dance productions.

 Dr. Gonzague Rebetez (he/him) has a scientific background with a specialization on the physic of light and bioelectronic (monitoring or activation of biology with electronic).
 His academic career has taken me from the University of Fribourg to the University of Bern, with stays abroad like at Cambridge University (UK) among other.
 His academic work has been recognized with several awards and he has organized various events to build bridges between science, art and society.
 In 2022, he co-founded the interdisciplinary collective WÆXE where he put his experience of light, sensors and algorithms at the service of artistic creation.
 In collaboration with the sound artist Timothée Verheij, he builds reactive acousmatic installations inspired of scientific concepts.
 With the performance artist Izabela Orzelowska, he makes show and performances aiming at amplifying dance and emotionalizing science.
-Recently he has been selected for the Future Memory Lab residency between Pyxis Exploration Numérique in Lausanne and the Migliorisi Foundation in Asunción, Paraguay founded by the Swiss Arts Council ProHelvetia.

-Timothée (he/him) is a sound artist, electronic music composer and experimental short film director living in Biel.
-He will complete his Bachelor of Fine Arts at the HGK in 2019 and his Master of Contemporary Arts Practice in Sound Arts at the HKB in September 2023.
-This course of study enabled him to carry out research into the analysis and assignment of movement by means of various electronic sensors in the artistic context of interactive installations.
+Timothée Verheij is a sound artist, electronic music composer and experimental short film director living in Biel.
+He completed his Bachelor of Fine Arts at the HGK in 2019 and his Master of Contemporary Arts Practice in Sound Arts at the HKB in September 2023.
 His installations place the audience as an integral part of the sound composition, immersing them in the observation of tangible and intangible elements linked to their environment.
+He has collaborated with Gonzague Rebetez on the WIRED series (Bern 2022, Fribourg 2023) and co-founded the electronic duo Lesmio with Julie Milani in 2022.
+He is a member of the Lesmio electronic music group, formed with Julie Milani in 2022, which performs live in the form of sound installations.

 Website: timotheeverheij.ch